 ODAFF has a Federal Trust Cooperative Agreement with the United States Department of Agriculture to conduct poultry and egg grading.
 This section provides uniform and cost effective inspection and certification of poultry, eggs and egg products to ensure customer satisfaction and safety at all levels of production including processing, wholesale, retail and food service.
 Duties include performing shell egg and egg product inspection at retailers, dealers and packers, performing poultry and poultry parts and products inspection, providing shell egg surveillance inspections at producers and hatcheries.

-- Egg Packers & Processors Application for License
+- Small Egg Packers & Processors Application for License

 - Shell Egg Processed Egg Dealer License New Renewal or Cancellation